This Cartoon May Save Kids From Their Parents’ Financial Mistakes

 “What you do with your money is a personal experience, so it was never our intention to put our values on kids or families,” says Wilder.
 “It was always our intention to give kids and families the information that they need in order to fulfill their own values and goals”—and to provide conversation starters for adults.
 “Parents have a lot of these thoughts and ideas in their heads but they don’t necessarily know that that they need to talk aloud in order for kids to think about or the choices that they make,” she adds.

 Catchy educational kids’ programming can be great at bridging that gap.
-In fact, new research by economists with Wellesley College and University of Maryland shows that that, for decades, kids who watched Sesame Street–especially those in low-income homes–ended up more prepared for school that those who didn’t.
+In fact, new research by economists with Wellesley College and University of Maryland shows that, for decades, kids who watched Sesame Street–especially those in low-income homes–ended up more prepared for school than those who didn’t.
 (Exposure rates can be mapped through correlation with broadcast signal strength and coverage areas.)
 Another study, by the Children’s Media Lab at University of Pennsylvania shows that kids began to demonstrate an improvement in literacy after viewing just a few episodes of the PBS show Super Why!, and those who watched longer far outperformed their peers, and retained those gains over time.

 For her part, Wilder continues to run the show’s content past kids in all stages of production to ensure the end result is fun and entertaining.
-She considers this her way to practically provide the same sort of gut-check that occurred in Big, that late-‘80s Tom Hanks movie in which a kid accidentally ends trapped in the body of a toy company executive.
-“I wanted to be the adult in the room that thought like a kid and said, ‘What’s so fun about that?’” she says.
-“My goal and desire to give kids a voice in everything we do,” she says.
+She considers this her way to practically provide the same sort of gut-check that occurred in Big, that late-’80s Tom Hanks movie in which a kid accidentally becomes trapped in the body of a toy company executive.
+“I wanted to be the adult in the room that thought like a kid and said, ‘What’s so fun about that?'” she says.
+“My goal and desire is to give kids a voice in everything we do.”